Our Team

 She continues to be engaged in the latest treatment methods and practices through attending and presenting at educational offerings.
 Dr. Hills has presented at numerous dental study groups, residency programs and dental offices regarding TMJ dysfunction.
 She also has attended multiple courses on temporomandibular dysfunction, including one recently by Dr. Mariano Rocabado, the leading expert in craniofacial therapies.

-Dr. Hills holds a bachelor’s in biology from IUPUI and a doctorate in physical therapy from University of Indianapolis.
-She is certified in Graston Technique (effective option for managing scar tissue, muscle tightness and fascial restrictions), a member of the Orthopedic Section of the American Physical Therapy Association, and a credentialed clinical instructor through the American Physical Therapy Association.
+Dr. Hills holds a bachelor’s degree in biology from IUPUI and a doctorate in physical therapy from the University of Indianapolis.
+She is certified in Graston Technique (effective option for managing scar tissue, muscle tightness and fascial restrictions), dry needling and a credentialed clinical instructor through the American Physical Therapy Association.

-She resides in Zionsville with her husband and daughter.
-She enjoys traveling, reading and exercising.
+She resides in Zionsville with her husband and two children.
+In her free time, she enjoys traveling, reading and exercising.

 Hannah Enochs PT, DPT, OCS is a board-certified clinical specialist in orthopedic physical therapy, further specializing in pelvic health and temporomandibular dysfunction.
 She received her Bachelors of Exercise Science at Ball State University, where she began teaching fitness classes and found a love for teaching movement and anatomy.
 She received her Doctorate of Physical Therapy from Indiana University, and completed her Orthopedic Residency through the University of Indianapolis and Body One Physical Therapy.